johnvillegas40/time-entry-project/README.md

 1. Add a reminder/task list, evolve it into a reminder task list on each day.
-2. Create some sort of export.
+2. Create some sort of export. *Complete/ In the form of Print*
 3. Create an administrative login, where all timesheets of all users can be seen.
 4. * have the time sheet automatically calculate the total time.